List of unreleased songs recorded by Pink Floyd: "Overture"

 "Overture" is a song that was written by Waters for The Wall movie.
 Pink Floyd decided not to include the song and it is unknown if it was ever recorded.

 "Death Disco"

 An unreleased portion of The Wall, in which a DJ is heard to taunt an audience.
 Some Floyd books mistakenly give the title as "The Death of Disco" or "The Death of Cisco".
 It introduced the fascist ideas later heard in "In the Flesh", and the guitar riff was later developed into "Young Lust".

 Unreleased albums

 The Committee soundtrack

-At one point, it was considered that a soundtrack LP should be released containing music heard in the obscure science fiction film The Committee, for which Pink Floyd recorded a handful of seemingly untitled instrumentals, and The Crazy World of Arthur Brown contributed the song "Nightmare".
+At one point, it was considered that a soundtrack LP should be released containing music heard in the obscure science fiction film The Committee, for which Pink Floyd recorded a handful of seemingly untitled instrumentals (and to which The Crazy World of Arthur Brown contributed the song "Nightmare").
 Although bootleg soundtracks (both vinyl and CD) have been released by fans, the fact that the total running time of the material merely fills one side of an LP shows that this may not have been a commercially viable idea.